 Flooding caused by heavy rain

 All drains and sewers are built to handle normal showers every now and then.
 Sometimes when it pours down very heavily, the water doesn’t run away fast enough, and this causes flash flooding.
-Many green areas in towns and cities have also been concreted over, so instead of soaking into the ground, the rain fills the sewers.
+Many green areas in towns and cities have been concreted over.
+This means that instead of soaking into the ground, the rain fills the sewers.
 This sort of flooding often happens quickly and then stops suddenly.
 It’s also more likely to affect the outside of a property.

 Learn more about what causes flooding in this video.

 Heavy rain can cause more problems in the capital because most of the sewer system is combined.
 This means that waste from toilets, bathrooms and kitchens flows into the same pipe as the rainwater that runs off roofs, drives and roads.
 Parts of the system can fill very quickly during intense storms.

 Sometimes, this type of combined system won’t cope with the heaviest storms.
 It’s like filling a bath, although there’s an overflow, flooding will occur if the taps aren’t turned off.

 When flash flooding has happened, we’ll collect information to understand how severe the situation is.
 This will also help inform decisions on upgrades to our sewer system.

 Drains in the road, known as gullies, and the pipes connecting them to our sewer are looked after by the local council.